How to train Lora models

 Make sure the images are either PNG or JPEG formats.

-Open the LoRA trainer notebook.
+Open the Easy LoRA Trainer SD 1.5 notebook.

 Here is some input to review before running the cell.